voteliquid/blog/_posts/2017-11-06-announcing-united-vote.md

 We hope that liquid democracy can help us address many of the problems facing our country, so that we can build a republic stronger and more inclusive than ever before.

+Please [reach out](mailto:help@united.vote) with any questions, concerns, or support.
+We'd love to hear from you.

 > Our Founding Fathers, here in this country, brought about the only true revolution that has ever taken place in man’s history.
 Every other revolution simply exchanged one set of rulers for another set of rulers.
 But only here did that little band of men so advanced beyond their time that the world has never seen their like since, evolve the idea that you and I have within ourselves the God-given right and the ability to determine our own destiny.
 >
-> — President Ronald Reagan
+> — President Ronald Reagan, 1961

-Please [reach out](mailto:help@united.vote) with any questions, concerns, or support.
-We'd love to hear from you.